lifemikey/objectstorage-swift/FAQ.md

 ## Can a User Have Edgecast CDN and StorageLayer Permissions Granted but be Prohibited from Accessing {{site.data.keyword.objectstorageshort}}?

 If a user has the Manage CDN Account, Manage CDN File Transfers and Manage StorageLayer permissions, the user automatically has access to {{site.data.keyword.objectstorageshort}}, as well.
 At the current time, you can't grant access to CDN and StorageLayer while you prohibit access to {{site.data.keyword.objectstorageshort}}, or vice versa.

+Effective of **31 March 2019**, IBM Cloud will no longer support the Content Delivery Network (CDN) feature with Cloud Object Storage Swift.
+{:important}

 ## What is the file upload limit of {{site.data.keyword.objectstorageshort}}?